-Early this spring BCMG released a vegetable based "Garden in a Box" as the first in a planned series of gardens grown from seed under the REAP program.
+Early this spring of 2017 BCMG released a vegetable based "Garden in a Box" as the first in a planned series of gardens grown from seed under the REAP program.
 REAP stands for Realizing Economical Agricultural Potential and was originally developed through the efforts of the Cumberland County Master Gardeners and the Plateau Discovery Gardens.

 The kit contains 21 different varieties of vegetable seeds and planting instructions with diagrams for three seasons of harvest.
 The box garden plans can be used by any gardener wishing to easily add a planned home grown garden but is especially helpful to novice gardeners.

 In early spring, Blount County erupts in clouds of white puffballs.
 Driveways and roads are lined with drifts of white blossoms and many people feel spring is finally here when they see them.
 In recent years, the more negative aspects of these ubiquitous trees of springtime snow have become obvious.